 See and correlate your critical metrics in one place using charts.

-See and review all problems that occured at infrastructure or account level.
+See and review all problems that occurred at infrastructure or account level.

 Real-time and historical data

 Review performance data for a specified time interval using charts and tables.

 Review daily, weekly, or monthly reports to analyze your infrastructure components' performance and uptime metrics.

 Add as many infrastructures and components as you want and streamline them for different tasks, departments, offices or clients.